Social Walks: See web page

 A walk in nature can be good for your head, your happiness and your relationship – Thanks to John Arundel for this

-Walks start at 8.30AM for Sept-Nov (Meet by 8.00AM at the Shed where appropriate) (Check each walk for actual meeting time & place)
+Walks start at 8.00AM for Dec 21 – Jan 22 Social Walks (Meet by 8.00AM at the Shed) (Check each walk for actual meeting time & place)

 Date | Location

 20th Jan 2022 – 8.00 AM (walk start time).

 Meet at the Shed by 8.00AM.
 Then decide where to walk on the day.
 Preference is to walk from the Shed around North/West Belconnen area.
 Examples are on Social Walks page.
 For example walk from the Shed will usually be less than 10km.
 Last week was 6.2km

 Future TBA 2022 – 8.30 AM (walk start time).